Opher Etzion

+Opher Etzion (עֹפר עציון) is an Israeli computer scientist.

+He is a Professor and head of the IS Academic Department at the Zefat Academic College.

-Opher Etzion is an Israeli author and computer scientist.
-He has been instrumental in the development of the complex event processing area of computer science.
+Etzion has been instrumental in the development of the complex event processing area of computer science.

 Professional background

-Etzion is the Chief Scientist of Event Processing at the IBM Haifa Research Lab.
+Etzion was the Chief Scientist of Event Processing at the IBM Haifa Research Lab.
 Previously, he was Lead Architect of Event Processing Technology at IBM Websphere and a Senior Manager at the IBM Research Division, managing a department that has pioneered projects shaping the field of event processing.
 He is also the founding chair of the Event Processing Technical Society.

-Etzion serves as Professor and Academic Adviser to the MIS department of the Yezreel Valley College and Adjunct Professor at Technion – Israel Institute of Technology.
+Etzion serves as Professor and Academic Adviser to the MIS department of the Yezreel Valley College and adjunct professor at Technion – Israel Institute of Technology.
 Etzion has supervised several doctoral dissertations and masters theses.

 He has authored or co-authored papers in technical journals and conferences on topics related to active databases, temporal databases, Rule-based systems, event processing and Autonomic computing.
 He has given several keynote address and tutorials and has been named an ACM Distinguished Speaker.

 With Peter Niblett, he was the co-author of Event Processing in Action, a comprehensive technical book about event processing.
 He also co-edited the book Temporal Database - Research and Practice.

 Prior to joining IBM in 1997, he was a faculty member and Founding Head of the Information Systems Engineering Department at Technion and held professional and managerial positions at Sapiens International Corporation and in the Israel Air Force.